Revenge-of-Shadow/Awakening/readme.md

 ### 2.5.
 Story node

 The term for a bit of story.
 It must be understood as an object containing all or any of the text files and having a **filecode** that represents a path.
-Thought it is not an object.
+Though it is not an object.

 ### 2.5.
 External path?
 Non-one-letter foldernames?